Differences

 | - | The [[09|La Doña Juana Landfill]] is emitting high levels of CH₄, | + | The [[09|La Doña Juana Landfill]] is emitting high levels of CH₄, |

 | - | Waste within landfills gradually decomposes as it accumulates.
-In the absence of proper management, the physical and chemical conditions | + | Waste within landfills gradually decomposes as it accumulates.
-In the absence of proper management, the physical and chemical conditions |
+In the absence of proper management, the physical and chemical conditions within landfills promote anaerobic decomposition, | + | Waste within |

-| The environmental risks of landfills extend beyond CH₄ emissions.
-As waste decomposes, landfills also emit CO₂, which is another greenhouse gas contributing significantly to climate change as CH₄ (De et al., 2024). | The environmental risks of landfills extend beyond CH₄ emissions.
-As waste decomposes, landfills also emit CO₂, which is another greenhouse gas contributing significantly to climate change as CH₄ (De et al., 2024). | ||
+| - | The environmental risks of landfills extend beyond CH₄ emissions.
+As waste decomposes, landfills also emit CO₂, which is another greenhouse gas contributing significantly to climate change as CH₄ (De et al., 2024). | + | The environmental risks of [[09|landfills]] extend beyond CH₄ emissions.
+As [[27|waste]] decomposes, |